Welcome to the next installment of our interview series where folks share their thoughts about Big Travel with Small Money!

 Not so much of a trick as it is a strategy, I’d say that what I’ve found especially useful is using British Airways Avios points to catch cheap flights from major cities.
 By transferring Chase Ultimate Rewards Points to British Airways, I was able to get from Florida to Los Angeles and Los Angeles to Boston to catch some great flight deals to Hong Kong and Iceland.

-This has allowed me to save my miles for when flights are expensive, like my $2,000 flight from Scotland back to Florida that I got for free using American Airlines miles and points from my Barclaycard Arrival Plus card.
+This has allowed me to save my miles for when flights are expensive, like my $2,000 flight from Scotland back to Florida that I got for free using American Airlines miles and points from my Barclaycard Arrival Plus World Elite Mastercard.

 What was the least expected way you’ve earned miles or points?